canonical/checkbox/checkbox-ng/docs/dev/resources.rst

 abstract namespace and to a way to evaluate a resource program to determine if a job can be started.

-Resources in PlainBox
+Resources in Plainbox
 =====================

-The following chapters explain how resources actually work in :term:`PlainBox`.
+The following chapters explain how resources actually work in :term:`Plainbox`.
-Currently there *is* a subtle difference between this and the original :term:`CheckBox` implementation.
+Currently there *is* a subtle difference between this and the original :term:`Checkbox` implementation.

 Resource programs
 -----------------